adaptivestone/framework-documentation/docs/12-email.md

 ### Inline images

-By default frameworks not inline images and keep link as it.
+By default framework email module not inline images and keep link as it.
 But if you want to inline some images you can use "data-inline" attribute in "img" tag

 ```html